urvin-compliance/caracal/README.md

 docx.page_size do
-  width       12240       # sets the page width. units in twips. height      15840       # sets the page height. units in twips. orientation :landscape  # sets the printer orientation. accepts :portrait and :landscape. end
+  width       12240       # sets the page width. units in twips. height      15840       # sets the page height. units in twips. orientation 'landscape' # sets the printer orientation. accepts 'portrait' and 'landscape'. end
 ```